fabricioferrari/makemySDSS/README.md

 [2] IDENTIFYING UNIQUE SETUPS (run,rerun,camcol,field)

-run the makemySDSSunique.py  on it
+run the 1.makemySDSSunique.py  on it

-$   python makemySDSSunique.py  mysample.csv > uniqueframes.csv
+$   python 1.makemySDSSunique.py  mysample.csv > uniqueframes.csv

 [3] Downloading files

-run the makemyGET.py script.
+run the 2.makemyGET.py script.
 It generates either WGET or RSYNC scripts.
 Usually you download the files with WGET and them ckeck for corrupted files with RSYNC.
 (WGET is faster in SDSS)

-$ makemyGET.py uniqueframes.csv r wget  > wget_download_script.sh
+$ 2.makemyGET.py uniqueframes.csv r wget  > wget_download_script.sh

-or

-$ makemyGET.py uniqueframes.csv r wget > rsync_download_script.sh

 [4].
 GENERATE STAMPS AND PSF

 All files must be downloaded beforehand (see [3]).
-Run the makemySTAMPS.py script.
+Run the 3.makemySTAMPS.py script.

-$  makemySTAMPS.py mysample.csv  uniqueframes.csv  band
+$  3.makemySTAMPS.py mysample.csv  uniqueframes.csv  band

 It will extract the individual objects for each field and the corresponding psf.
 It will store the file in stamps_`band` and psf_`band`.